marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 # To do
 I will improve the following in the future.

- 1. Implementing my own OTA interface to be able to automatically redirect to the Home page after successful update
+ 1. I	implementing my own OTA interface to be able to automatically redirect to the Home page after successful update
- 3. Possibility to choose a Friendly name for the output in the setup page.
+ 3. Pos	sibility to choose a Friendly name for the output in the setup page.
  4. Possibility to revert the output state 0 for HIGH" and 1 for "LOW"
- 5. (maybe) implementing TLS connection for the MQTT broker
+ 5. (ma		ybe) implementing TLS connection for the MQTT broker
- 6. (maybe) implementing HTTPS connection for the internal webserver.
+ 6. (mae) implementing HTTPS connection for the internal webserver.

 # Alternate Diagram The 4 channel relay Module